-Mobile commerce traction as a whole will continue its ascend, with predictions of it hitting 20.6% of overall eCommerce, according to BI Intelligence.
+Mobile commerce traction as a whole will continue its ascent, with predictions of it hitting 20.6% of overall eCommerce, according to BI Intelligence.
 This is driven by a few factors: Millenials using their phones as their primary device, with them spending more as they earn more.
-Retailers will of course be creating more opportunities for people to buy.
+Retailers will, of course, be creating more opportunities for people to buy.

 Why take the plunge with us?

 We feel that a holistic mobile approach is what’s needed instead of just stopping short of building an app.
 How? you may ask of us, we’ve got you covered: